Mt Mahler and Mt Richthofen, the high point in the Never Summer Mountains.

 From the aid station, runners will cross Highway 14 and ascend steeply to North Diamond Peak (11,850′), the high point on the course, from where the route will follow the summit ridge of the Medicine Bow Mountains on faint trail for approximately two miles, before descending west off the ridge on rough jeep road to the Yurt contour trail at approximately 9,600′.

 For 100km runners, the Yurt trail will not be your friend.
 It is rough, but will be marked well.
 Once negotiated, the Yurt trail spits out onto the Ruby Jewel access road which runners take back up the hillside towards Clark Peak for a mile or two before turning north onto the Hidden Valley trail.
 This trail will take runners back up into the alpine to the high point in Hidden Valley (11,200′), before the descent to beautiful Kelly Lake with views of the Nokhu Crags now far off in the distance to the south.
 From Kelly Lake the descent down the Kelly Lake trail follows the channel carved out by Kelly Creek through a mix of pine forest and huge old growth aspen groves.

-A new Kelly Lake Cut-Off Trail turns you north just before you reach the clear cut portion of the Kelly Lake trail, the course follows good forest road north for 1.5 miles to the Clear Lake trail intersection.
-We loved Clear Lake so much, we decided to throw in a quick 2.2 mile out and back up to the lake.
+A new Kelly Lake Cut-Off Trail turns you north just before you reach the clear cut portion of the Kelly Lake trail, delivering you to Clear Lake Road in 0.6mi of wooded single track.
+We loved Clear Lake so much, we decided to throw in a quick 3.1 mile out and back up to the lake.
 Back-of-the-pack runners will be in for a special treat as they descend back from Clear Lake with an amazing sunset view across North Park to the Park Range.